Awesome

 Windows

-Nosey Parker does not currently provide native binaries for Windows (#121).
+Nosey Parker does not build natively on Windows (#121).
 It is possible to run on Windows using WSL1 and the native Linux release.

 Building from source